zim0369/uniexam/src/README.md

   - Use the paint brush button to change the theme.

   - Search button for fast fuzzy search through the entire book.

-- Entire theory was based on google searches

 - To read more information about a topic, look for "More Details" whenever necessary.
 They are a link to the topic's resource.